JAlcocerT/JAlcocerT/content/blog/dev-ai-coding.md

 But how about creating/improving websites and their components with these tools... or even web apps?

 ## Firebase Studio

+If you were doing free static hosting with firebase, now it seems you can also do the websites with AI there as well:

 * https://studio.firebase.google.com/
 * https://firebase.google.com/docs/studio/get-started-import?import_type=source